Cardinals use two pick-6s in first half to down Saints 42-34 - WHIZ News

 The first came when Saints receiver Marquez Callaway bobbled a potential catch.
 Wilson was there to pluck it out of the air and then sprinted 38 yards to the end zone, diving over the goal line for a 20-14 lead.

 The second happened when Dalton tried to throw over the middle.
-Simmons corralled the interception with one hand and then ran 56 yards down the right sideline for the score.
+Simmons corralled the interception with one hand and then ran 56 yards down the right sideline for the score and a 28-14 lead.
 The Cardinals crowd — which hadn’t seen a win since Oct.
 24 of last season against the Texans — roared its approval.

+“For the first time all season, we could play with the lead and lean on it,” Kingsbury said.
+“It definitely helped.”

 Murray completed 20 of 29 passes for 204 yards and a touchdown.